-Grammar: Demonstrative adjectives- Prepositions- The verb 'must'
+Grammar: Demonstrative adjectives- Prepositions- The verb 'must' to indicate obligation and necessity in the present

 Vocabulary: Seasons - Holidays-The city- Furniture

 NOTE: The students are exposed to simple listening and reading activities.

 - 1. Apprenons le Français 1& 2, New Saraswati House, 2015 - 2.
 A propos, A1, Langers International, 2010 - 3.
 Easy French Step-by-step by Myrna Bell Rochester - 4.
 Ultimate French Beginner-Intermediate (Coursebook) By Livid Language - 5. Ã L'Aventure: An Introduction to French Language and Francophone Cultures by Evelyne Charvier-Berman, Anne C. Cummings.